 - motor symptoms include control of coordination, movement and mobility

-- non-motor symptoms include things such as your senses, energy levels, mood and cognitive abilities (perception, memory, judgement, reasoning etc).
+- non-motor symptoms include things such as changes to your senses, energy levels, mood and cognitive abilities (perception, memory, judgement, reasoning, etc).

 How common is Parkinson's?

-- It is most common in older people, with an estimated 1% of people over the age of 60 being diagnosed with Parkinson’s.
+- Parkinson’s is most common in older people.
+About 1 in 100 people over the age of 60 are diagnosed with Parkinson’s.

 What causes Parkinson's?

-- About 70% of people with Parkinson’s experience a tremor.
+- About 70% of people with Parkinson’s have a tremor.

-- Tremor is characterised by shaking, particularly when resting, which often occurs initially in one hand or arm.
+- The tremor involves shaking, particularly when resting.
+It often occurs in one hand or arm

 - Slowness of movement (also known as bradykinesia)

-- This can affect things like repetitive limb movements, handwriting and getting dressed.
+- This can also affect repetitive movements, like handwriting and getting dressed.